pckhoi/datamatch/doc/introduction.rst

             'authors': StringSimilarity(),
         }, dfa, dfb)

 And let's wait...
-Actually if you have been waiting for like 5 minutes you can stop it now.
-We're comparing 6 millions pairs of records so it would help tremendously if only there are some ways to increase performance.
+Actually, if you have been waiting for like 5 minutes you can stop it now.
+We're comparing 6 million pairs of records so it would help tremendously if only there are some ways to increase performance.

 Introducing the index
 ~~~~~~~~~~~~~~~~~~~~~

-The index (not to be confused with Pandas Index) is a data structure that helps reducing the number of pairs to be
+The index (not to be confused with Pandas Index) is a data structure that helps to reduce the number of pairs to be
 compared.
-It does this by dividing up each dataset into buckets such that only records that could possibly be matched
+It does this by deriving an indexing key from each record and only attempt to match records that have the
-will end up in the same bucket.
-The matching process will then only consider a pair of records if both come from the
-same bucket.
+same key.
 Without this technique, matching two datasets with `n` and `m` records, respectively, would take `n x m`
 detailed comparisons, which is probably infeasible for most non-trivial use cases.
 To learn more about indexing, see
 [2]_.
-Another technique to reduce numbers of pairs but works the opposite way of indexing is :ref:`filtering <Filters>`.
+Another technique to reduce the number of pairs but works the opposite way of indexing is :ref:`filtering <Filters>`.

 We have been using :class:`NoopIndex <datamatch.indices.NoopIndex>` which is the same as using no index whatsoever.
 We can do better.
 Notice how the `year` column in both datasets denote the year in which the article was published.